DrBu7cher/ory-selfservice-ui-node/README.md

   `TLS_CERT_PATH` to enable HTTPS.
 - `KRATOS_BROWSER_URL` (optional) The browser accessible URL where ORY Kratos's public API is located, only needed if it differs from `KRATOS_PUBLIC_URL`
+- `ORY_PAT`: A personal access token, used to communicate with Ory's APIs
+- `HYDRA_PUBLIC_URL` The URL where ORY Hydra's Public API is located (APIs that will be used directly in the browser as redirects).

 This is the easiest mode as it requires no additional set up.
 This app runs on port `:4455` and ORY Kratos `KRATOS_PUBLIC_URL` URL.